colinshaw1/portfolio-project-4/README.md

 --
 Other
 --
-The other web pages for adding a review, regsitering for an account, and editing a post will use bootstrap forms.
+The other web pages for adding a review, registering for an account, and editing a post will use bootstrap forms.

 Colour Scheme